inet-framework/inet-showcases/mobility/combining/doc/index.rst

 The ``rover`` is configured to use :ned:`LinearMobility` to move on the playground.
 The ``drone`` uses :ned:`CircleMobility` to circle around the center of the playground.
-The ``rover`` has two wireless interfaces, and thus two antennas, which have a mobility submodule.
+The ``rover`` has two wireless interfaces, and thus, two antennas, which each have a mobility submodule.
 The configuration in omnetpp.ini related to antenna mobility is the following:

 .. literalinclude:: ../omnetpp.ini